NATIONAL PIE DAY

 Elizabeth Blackwell receives her medical degree from Geneva Medical College becoming the first woman to earn a medical degree.
 Blackwell would serve as a mentor for many women seeking admittance into the medical field.

 Kansas elects the first Native American Senator.
-During his career as a politician, Curtis would serve as the Senate Majority Leader, support the 19th Amendment and become the first Native American Vice President when Herbert Hoover won the election in 1928.
+During his career as a politician, Charles Curtis would serve as the Senate Majority Leader, support the 19th Amendment and become the first Native American Vice President when Herbert Hoover won the election in 1928.